josh-works/sinatra-sticks-and-stones/README.md

 ok, done.
 I've got the _basic_ functionality working.
 It still reveals all to the end user, but i can take form data, write it to a cookie, read data from the cookie to enable "stateful" gameplay.
 This is cool.

+## Session 8

+I have now tried and discarded a few different word generation approaches.

+I don't want words to be super hard.
+I want the game to be _actually_ fun, so instead of using a dictionary, I'm using a list of the top few thousand words in the English language.

+If you asked me to "pick a random word" it's _very_ likely it would be within the top few thousand most common words.

+So, I grabbed a list of top words, saved it in `words.txt` and we're good to go...

+Bleh, ready to be done.

+# Checks for understanding

+## How to access params from form input?

+`params[what?]`

+## Session 9

+I am almost done.
+This has taken too long...

+OK, calling it done. it's 2:45p, pushing to heroku, might not touch this for a while.